SiraJudeenKA/Widebot/user-management-system/README.md

 `Modular Structure`: Separates functionalities into different modules (auth, admin, and shared) for better maintainability and scalability.

+`CanActivateChild`: Guard Service for navigating the authorized users only.

 `State Management`: Uses services to manage the state of the application.
 Components communicate via services to perform CRUD operations and other business logic.

 `Fake API(https://jsonplaceholder.typicode.com)`: used to make the fake api for POST, PUT and DELETE call.
 IN PUT we use fake id of 1 to avoid the error from jsonplaceholder.
 Didn't used GET to fetch the response from fake api. it returns only static data, so we used State Management here.